Thomas Edward Lawrence was a twentieth century government worker nicknamed Lawrence of Arabia by the public

 1916: The Arab revolt against Turkey began and this was assisted by Britain as Turkey was an ally of Germany.
 Lawrence was made the liaison officer to Feisal the son of the Sherif Hussein of Mecca who was the leaser of the revolt.
 Lawrence advised on guerilla warfare tactics which meant the Tuks were pinned down and couldn’t be effective against the regular allied forces led by General Edward Allenby.

-1919: Paris Peace conference and begins drafting Seven Pillars although the manuscript is stolen when it was almost completed.
+1919: Paris Peace conference and Lawrence begins drafting Seven Pillars although the manuscript is stolen when it was almost completed.
 Takes up a fellowship at All Souls College and lectures in London.

 1921: Winston Churchill then Colonial Secretary appointed Lawrence as an adviser on Arab Affairs.
 Organises the Cairo Conference and helps Churchill draw up a settlement in Trans Jordan.
 Attempts to negotiate with the Hedjaz.